 You can follow several different modus operandi harvesting honey.

 Nectar directly from the flower is very dilute, so the bees have to concentrate it to reduce the water content down to about 16%.
-You'll see them at the entrance to the hive fanning madly; a wonderful scent fills the apiary as many phytochemicals are driven off, giving the beekeeper an indication that it's time to check out the hives.
+You'll see them at the entrance to the boxes fanning madly; a wonderful scent fills the apiary as many phytochemicals are driven off, giving the beekeeper an indication that it's time to check out the hives.

-June 27: Perhaps there will be a late winter flow this year; it's smelling good in the garden and the bees are getting fierce again.
+June 27 and the shortest day has passed; perhaps there will be a late winter flow this year.
+It's smelling good in the garden and the bees are getting fierce again.
 Do they have something to defend from the robber?

-July 28th: Yes, a very nice harvest but I made the mistake of waiting too long again.
+July 28th and yes they certainly do and a very nice harvest but I made the mistake of waiting too long again.
 It's midwinter and some of the honey has crystallised in the comb.

-Some talk of set honey but we use the term crystallisation.
-It is a supersaturated solution so in the cold weather ours turns very hard.
+Some speak of "set honey" but we use the term crystallisation.
+It is a supersaturated solution so in the cold weather ours turns very hard; these phrases are applied loosely.

 The consumer is not fond of rock-solid crystallised honey, so I cream the lot; then it stays soft like peanut butter.

 It is a simple process really using a paddle set in a powerful drill.
-I can do about 10kg at a time, for about two minutes, so it is not onerous.
+I can do 10kg at a time, for about two minutes, so it is not onerous.

 One does need to be mindful though.
 That spinning paddle could flay your hand if you allowed the bucket to drift.

 Creamed honey does add value, commanding a higher price and we just prefer it ourselves.
 It does not drip off the toast and trickle down to the elbows like watermelon juice.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a Facebook or Twitter tick would help.